DevExpress-Examples/blazor-scheduler-smart-paste/README.md

 #### Add a Smart Paste Button and Handle Its Click

 The [SmartPasteComponent.razor](SmartPasteComponent.razor) page defines a component that inherits from [SmartPasteBase](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.SmartPasteBase).
-The component renders a Smart Paste button that calls the `OnSmartPasteClick` method on click.
+The component displays a Smart Paste button that calls the `OnSmartPasteClick` method on click.
 This method reads the clipboard text and passes it to the [SmartPasteAsync](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.SmartPasteBase.SmartPasteAsync(System.String)) method.

 ```Razor
 <div id="smart-paste">